Jiří Šisler

 Jiří Šisler (born 24 November 1984) is a former professional Czech football player, who played in the Czech First League for clubs including Most, Kladno and Bohemians 1905.
 He played on loan at Bohemians Prague during the first part of the 2007–08 Czech 2.
 Liga, leading the team with nine league goals.
+His brother Jan Sisler is also a football midfielder.